eperedo/blog/source/_posts/custom-panel-directus-chart-js.md

 Lucky for me directus allow you to create a custom panel, so the first thing to do of course is to setup a new directus environment.

+## TL;DR

+If you are already a directus expert you can clone the full [code of this post here](https://github.com/eperedo/directus-chartjs-panel/tree/post-01)

 ## Creating a fresh new directus project

 This is an easy step since [there's an official docker container](https://hub.docker.com/r/directus/directus).
 The only thing you need is create anywhere on your machine the following docker-compose config file.